 Next up, the product section.
 Each product available for sale is showcased in individual listings.
 These product listings include detailed descriptions, photos, pricing, and tags to help customers find what they’re looking for.

 A pitfall for many Etsy sellers on this step is setting prices.
-For a good pricing strategy, you’ve got to strike a balance between a fair price and the value you place on your time and craftsmanship.
+Understanding Etsy product pricing helps you strike a balance between a fair price and the value you place on your time and craftsmanship.
 While high prices might scare some away, prices that are too low can make buyers question the quality of your products.

 Always keep in mind additional expenses such as Etsy seller fees (payment processing fee for Etsy Payments, listing fee, etc.), taxes, and shipping costs before settling on the final price.